-Are you wondering what is the best cybersecurity training?
-Just like choosing a branch of the military and talking with leadership about your specialization, the answer depends on the way you want to serve.
-Some might want to help companies achieve cloud security, while others want to focus on email protection, preventing identity theft, or any number of other needs in today’s technical economy.
+Just like choosing a branch of the military, the answer depends on the way you want to serve.
+Some veterans want to help companies achieve cloud security, while others want to focus on email protection, preventing identity theft, or any number of other needs in today’s technical economy.

-If you’re a Hoosier veteran or even a veteran outside of Indiana considering a career transition to cybersecurity jobs as a civilian, we invite you to sign up for one of our FREE Intro to Cyber Security virtual courses, or contact an admissions specialist to ask questions one-on-one.
-Thank you for your service, and best of luck in whatever industry you choose to share your talents.
+If you’re a Hoosier veteran, active National Guard, or an Air Force vet or even a veteran outside of Indiana considering a career transition to cybersecurity jobs, we invite you to sign up to receive free cybersecurity training.
+Military personnel and military spouses can also contact an admissions specialist to ask questions one-on-one.